AAbdelraouf/Zoomies/README.md

 # Zoomies

-From root directory run npm install
+- From the root directory (inside Zommies folder) run `npm install` Then
-Then
-Go inside ios/ directory and run pod install
+- Go to ios/ directory and run `bundle install` and then `pod install`
-Then
-Go back to root directory and run npx react-native run-ios
+- Then head back to root directory and run `npx react-native run-ios`